BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

                                   // 0.
 ```

 A note that arrays created must have a known size beforehand at compile time (in other words you can't use a non-constant variable to define the size of an array).
-To create arrays of custom sizes determined at runtime, see the section on [dynamic storeag
+To create arrays of custom sizes determined at runtime, see the section on [dynamic storage](#dynamic-storage).

 ### Strings